 Essential Elements of a Contract

-- Agreement: The primary element that creates a contract between parties is agreement, which is a result of offer and acceptance, that forms consideration for the parties concerned.
+- Agreement: The primary element that creates a contract between parties is an agreement, which is a result of offer and acceptance, that forms consideration for the parties concerned.

 - Free Consent: Consent of the parties is another important aspect of a contract, which means the parties entering into the contract, must agree upon the same thing in the same sense.
 The consent of the parties is said to be free when it is not influenced by coercion, undue influence, fraud, misrepresentation and mistake.